+Draft 3/4/19

-COMMUNITY RELATIONS AG10.5
+COMMUNITY RELATIONS BW10.5

 Visitors to the Schools

 The Board encourages parents, professional educators, and others who have legitimate educational interests pertaining to the District’s public school program to visit the schools.
 To ensure that school personnel are aware of visitors’ presence, visits to classrooms shall be scheduled in advance unless authorized by the Principal/designee and all visitors must report immediately to the Principal’s office upon entering the school and identify themselves, as well as declare their purposes for visiting.